Caixin

 SenseTime Group Inc.

-SenseTime Group Inc. (商汤集团) is a major AI developer based in China.
-In response to new Chinese regulations on AI-generated content, SenseTime has implemented measures such as watermarking its digital humans with "AI-generated" tags and adding disclaimers to conversations with its chatbot.
-The company has also made APIs and documentation available to partners to assist with integrating labeling features.
+SenseTime Group Inc., a prominent AI developer in China, has implemented "AI-generated" tags to watermark its digital humans.
+Additionally, conversations with its chatbot now include disclaimers.
+The company has also made APIs and documentation available to assist partners in integrating labeling features.

 ByteDance Ltd.